24 Hours Hotline: +8613735411378

 What are the must-try dishes in Chengdu?

-Is all food in Chengdu extremely spicy?
+Is all food in Chengdu very spicy?

 Where can I try authentic hotpot?